matthieuvion/match2kd/README.md

 ### Challenges
 ---

 - Custom dataset : the usual tedious work (scrapper, API wrapper) to gather our precious data.
 - Skewed continuous target + 4 "types" of matches (team of 1,2,3 or 4 players) even if XGB is allegedly ok with that.
 - multi-level data : we want to predict "lobby kd" for a match.
 Picture every match as a table of +- 40 rows (players) with 150+ features (players metrics) and a single unique target (lobby kd).
 To train our model we will need to compress our data (one row with 150+ features per match -> our target).
 Will the model retain enough information ?
-- Documentation and examples quite scarce when dealing with multi-level data.
+- Ressources and examples quite scarce when dealing with multi-level data.
 Also specific models exist but won't extend on the matter :-p.

 ### Model Performance
 ---